 As the third most populous city in Ohio, Cincinnati was part of our analysis.
-We parsed six years of crash data to identify the most dangerous areas for drivers in Cincinnati.
+Our Cincinnati car accident lawyers parsed six years of crash data to identify the most dangerous areas for drivers in Cincinnati.

 In total, the top 25 most dangerous intersections in Cincinnati accounted for 269 crashes, 216 minor to moderate injuries, 37 serious injuries, and 6 fatalities.

 According to our statewide analysis, Cincinnati intersections appear to be much safer overall than those in other major Ohio cities.
 In fact, not a single Cincinnati intersection made our top-50 dangerous intersections list.
 In fact, Cincinnati’s most dangerous intersection has a Danger Index score approximately 25 points lower than the 50th ranked intersection from our statewide study.

 It is worth noting that this study only takes into account crashes that occur at or near intersections – and only crashes that result in injury or death.
 Even still, there are a number of relatively high crash intersections in the city.